UTeach AP CSA

-In this rigorous, project-based curriculum, students deep-dive into programming concepts while collaborating to solve a series of socially relevant challenges.
+In this rigorous, project-based curriculum, students deep-dive into programming concepts while collaborating to solve a series of real-world challenges.
+Each unit introduces unique interplanetary missions where students tackle hands-on problems as they "travel through space."

 This curriculum immerses students in Java programming topics (e.g. abstraction, algorithms, data structures, object-oriented programming) and prepares students for advanced college coursework and potential career pathways in computer science.